 Avalon SHIFT has a wide variety of exciting P3 project partnership opportunities for both private investment and public agency funding.
 We match up private investment with government incentive grants and university/ college collaborations to help reduce the costs of project development, especially when innovative product development and eco-infrastructure is involved.

 While such initiatives usually start out with landowner partners or SHIFT client engagements, down the road there is often need for additional investment capital to complete the entire process of development, certification, marketing and ongoing operations.
-Thus the ASVC investors can make conversions into limited partnership or preferred non-voting shares in these projects, provided that the founding shareholders are agreeable.
+Thus the ASVC investors can make a difference in ensuring such projects complete successfully.
 Avalon’s initial project investigations and ongoing feasibility assessment help ensure that projects can generate positive impacts and have a strong business case indicating capacity for financial returns to investors.

 The City of Kelowna, located at the centre of BC’s Okanagan valley, is renowned for its exceptional climate, diverse landscapes and exciting year-round amenities.
 It has been the fastest growing city in the province, with a current metropolitan area population of 194,882.
 Kelowna frequently tops the ratings on lists of Canadian cities comparing quality of life and growth potential.

 The local real estate market and construction industry has remained strong and stable for the most part.
 Expansions at University of BC Okanagan, Interior Health and Okanagan College are bringing even more economic diversification, innovation and multicultural vitality to our region.